mwiszenko/mwiszenko/README.md

 ### Hi there 👋

+I am a 3rd-year student of Computer Science at Warsaw University of Technology.

 <!--
 **mwiszenko/mwiszenko** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.